Institute of Aeronautical Engineering

 Institute of Aeronautical Engineering (IARE) is a private engineering college in Hyderabad.
-The college offers post graduate (Masters) and undergraduate (Bachelors) courses in engineering and technology.
+The college offers postgraduate (master's) and undergraduate (bachelor's) courses in engineering and technology.

 The college is located near Indian Air Force Academy, Dundigal in Hyderabad.
 It was established in 2000.
 Institute of Aeronautical Engineering is affiliated to Jawaharlal Nehru Technological University, Hyderabad and approved by AICTE.